cinziagiannetti/MMSC-Outreach-BCCC/README.md

 # MMSC-Outreach-BCCC
-Outreach activity- Bottle, can or coffee cup?
+Outreach activity - Bottle, can or coffee cup?